Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 ![bo-012.png](/assets/images/bo-012.png)
 **Figure 9** Registers information.

-On our case ESP is point to the address `0xffffcd00`, so this is the start point we what to display the memory address table from the buffer.
-Since we know that the buffer size is 500, we will run the following that should dispay the first 500 bytes on that stuch, we can use the address like as follow:
+On our case ESP is point to the address `0xffffcd00`, so this is the start point we want to display the memory address table from the buffer.
+Since we know that the buffer size is 500, we will run the following that should display the first 500 bytes on that stack, we can use the address like as follow:

 `x/500 0xffffcd00`